 What Is a Receipt?

-- Prove that a purchase was made
+- Prove that a buyer made a purchase.

-- Show who owns a warranty that came with the product
+- Show the owner of a warranty that came with the item.

-- Enable the return of a product
+- Enable the return of a product.

-- Have for a company’s tax and accounting records
+- Have for a company’s tax and accounting records.

 Receipt vs. Invoice